 Below, The Scientist rounds up those vaccine candidates that appear to be furthest along.
 But there are many more in preclinical development.
 “Nobody knows which vaccines are going to work,” Moderna CEO Stéphane Bancel told Science in March.

-Editor’s note: This story was updated on November 3 to reflect new developments in funding.
-The table is regularly updated.
-New information in bold, red font.
+Editor’s note: The introduction of this story was updated on November 3 to reflect new developments in funding.

 BioNTech and Pfizer

 Four RNA vaccine candidates are being tested in parallel.

 Results from a Phase 3 trial published in The New England Journal of Medicine in December point to 95 percent fewer symptomatic COVID-19 cases among vaccinated individuals compared with placebo-injected controls.
 Studies published in Nature Medicine and The New England Journal of Medicine in February found that the vaccine was effective against mutations in new variants including B.1.351, the variant first detected in South Africa, and B.1.1.7, first spotted in the UK.

 Late stage trials are ongoing in the US, Germany, Brazil, South Africa, China, and other countries; in October, the companies announced that the Phase 3 trial would expand to include adolescents 12 years and older.
 On February 18, the company announced that a Phase 2/3 trial in pregnant women has commenced in the US.
 In December, the UK, Bahrain, Canada, the US, Mexico, and the EU approved the vaccine for emergency use, while Saudi Arabia and Switzerland have given it full approval.
 Also in December, the World Health Organization granted the approval its first emergency use validation.
 In early 2021, Australia’s, Hong Kong’s, and Japan’s regulatory agencies also greenlighted the vaccine.

 Lipid nanoparticles containing mRNAs for the SARS-CoV-2 spike protein are injected into the arm.